anderslanglands/light_comparison/README.md

 - RTX and Arnold maintain brightness regardless of `angle` and `normalize`
 - RTX is `pi` times brighter than Arnold and Karma
 - Karma's brightness changes with `angle` when `normalize=0`
+- RIS uses a very different mapping of `intensity` to emitted luminance

 ###  `rect-light-plane.usda`
 A rect light of intensity 10, 1 unit above and directly facing an 0.18-grey plane with the camera facing perpendicular to the plane.